Mar 2009 - present

 - I am a local editor for a Google project involving food and travel writing (October, 2013-present.)

-- I am the main contributor to the Seattle Times "All You Can Eat" food blog, as well as a contributor to The Seattle Times print newspaper and the paper's Sunday magazine (December, 2011-present.)
+- I am a regular contributor to The Seattle Times website, print edition, and the paper's Sunday magazine (December, 2011-present.)

 - I ghostwrite cookbooks, providing editorial material, essays, and headnotes, as well as reworking recipes to match the publisher's style guidelines.

 - I am a regular contributor to Sunset magazine, as well as several print and online news sites and magazines.
 My main focus is food writing, but my work also includes reporting on travel, books, health, and other topics of general interest.

 - I was an editorial contributor to the 2013 Zagat Seattle guide and to the 2013 Fodor's guidebooks to Seattle and the Pacific Northwest.

 - I was an editorial contributor to "Modernist Cuisine," the 2,400-page opus that has been called the most astonishing cookbook of our time.
 My role included working with the principal authors and chefs to draft chapters and recipes.

 - My other freelance work has included articles in Food Arts, The Washington Post, Cooking Light magazine, Veranda magazine, Seattle magazine, Edible Seattle, and The Oregonian's Mix magazine.
 I wrote a monthly food column for Seattle's Child magazine and wrote weekly about books for The Christian Science Monitor's "Chapter and Verse" blog.

 - Established "EatAllAboutIt.com," a blog devoted to journalism and food writing, and its associated YouTube video channel.
 The top video on the site has received nearly 3 million hits.
 This work included an increasing involvement in social media, including Twitter and Facebook.